"The U.S. Food and Drug Administration today approved Brintellix (vortioxetine) to treat adults with major depressive disorder.

 How should I take BRINTELLIX?

-- Take BRINTELLIX exactly as your healthcare providers tells you to take it.
+- Take BRINTELLIX exactly as your healthcare provider tells you to take it.

 - Take BRINTELLIX at about the same time each day.